-The Bureau of Indian Affairs (BIA) has initiated the preparation of an Environmental Assessment (EA) to analyze the potential environmental consequences of the Koi Nation of Northern California’s (Koi Nation) application for a proposed fee-to-trust transfer of an approximately 68.6-acre parcel in unincorporated Sonoma County, California, adjacent to the Town of Windsor, for gaming purposes (Proposed Action).
+The Bureau of Indian Affairs (BIA) has prepared an Environmental Assessment (EA) to analyze the potential environmental consequences of the Koi Nation of Northern California’s (Koi Nation) proposed fee-to-trust transfer of an approximately 68.6-acre parcel in unincorporated Sonoma County, California, adjacent to the Town of Windsor, for gaming purposes (Proposed Action).
 The Proposed Project includes the development of a casino, hotel, conference/event center, restaurant/bars, and supporting parking and infrastructure within the project site.
 The federal actions necessary to implement the Proposed Project trigger the requirements of the National Environmental Policy Act (NEPA).
-For the purpose of the EA, the BIA will serve as the Lead Agency for compliance with NEPA.
+The BIA is the Lead Agency for compliance with NEPA.

 A Notice of Preparation (NOP) for the Proposed Project was issued on May 27, 2022.
 The NOP described the Proposed Action and announced the initiation of the 30-day public scoping comment period, which ended on June 27, 2022.
 The purpose of the public scoping process was to identify potential environmental issues, concerns, reasonable mitigation measures, and alternatives to be considered in the EA.
 The BIA has published a “Scoping Report” summarizing the results of the public scoping process.